 - Know Nuclear

-Learn how to use Geiger counters to detect radiation from background and manmade sources.
-Teachers who complete the workshop receive a certificate of completion for 8 contact hours (.8 CEUs), a CD V-700 Geiger counter, a teacher resource book with ideas for classroom use, and information about radioactive sources that can be safely used in the classroom.
+This popular workshop includes classroom experiments and demonstrations crucial to making classroom learning come to life.
+Learn how to use Geiger counters to detect radiation from background and man made sources.
+Teachers who complete the workshop receive a certificate of completion for 8 contact hours, a CD V-700 Geiger counter, a teacher resource book with NGSS and Common Core aligned lessons, and information about radioactive sources that can be safely used in the classroom.

 Registration is $95 (5/4 - 5/27)

 8:00 am - 5:00 pm

 Virginia Commonwealth University, Richmond, VA

 Submit your event.